wrborrelli/seq_model_SuppInfo/README.md

 Transformer-based Organic Reaction Prediction
 Model_

 The Mathematica notebook named "ibmRxnRetro.nb" is the raw notebook used for analysis while the "ibmRxnRetro_Formatted.nb" is slightly abbreviated, more neatly formatted, and includes annotation for my reasoning for my code.
+All data sets for forward and retrosynthetic tests are included, with citations or links for reaction sources.

 ## Results